 Tewantin State School is situated at the northern end of the Sunshine Coast, approximately 10km upriver from the tourist destination of Noosa.
 The school has served the local community for over 140 years and has a proud tradition of community involvement and academic achievement.
 From our very first day back in 1875, right up to the present time, we have constantly strived to offer the families of Tewantin a high quality educational experience.
 With a focus on literacy and numeracy, our staff works hard to combine proven traditional teaching methods with current effective strategies, including the integration of technology as a teaching tool.
-Our teaching and non-teaching staff are very experienced, dedicated and have developed a strong loyalty to this school and its children.
+Our teaching and non-teaching staff is very experienced, dedicated and have developed a strong loyalty to this school and its children.
 Their commitment in providing quality education is unequalled.
 As a school, we aim to inspire our community of learners and over the years a great deal of effort has gone into promoting the dignity and potential of each student in the school.
 We are committed to the belief that all students are entitled to enjoy growing and learning as they pass from Prep to Year Six and beyond.
-Over time the school has acquired the facilities, resources and qualified personnel to offer an impressive range of special programs to enrich the educational outcomes of our students, including gifted and talented, learning support and special education).
-We offer a range of extracurricular opportunities for students, particularly in the areas of music and sport.
+Over time the school has acquired the facilities, resources and qualified personnel to offer an impressive range of special programs to enrich the educational outcomes of our students, particularly in the areas of music and sport.
 Our school is actively involved in the local community, participating in ANZAC Day parades, local, regional and state competitions and with local businesses.
 Parents and carers are encouraged to become involved in the school, as a volunteer in the classroom or through the P&C Committee, helping to provide quality learning outcomes for all.